TangibleInc/template-system/elandel/view/readme.md

-# Builder
+# View

-The Builder module is an IDE (integrated developer environment) unifying all features of the template language and editor.
+The View module is an IDE (integrated developer environment) unifying all features of the template language and editor.

 - Editor with intellisense